 Only half of seniors have a tetanus vaccine, even though seniors are at high risk for a tetanus infection.
 Seniors often have skin that is easily broken, allowing tetanus to enter the body and poison the senior.
 The condition is even more problematic without proper elderly care in Delaware County.
 Families with elderly loved ones should check-in on seniors or arrange assistance for those who care unable to fully care for themselves.

 Chickenpox is widely considered a childhood disease, but even after a child overcomes the illness, the virus remains in the body.
 Over time the virus can become active again, causing painful shingles.
-Unfortunately, only about a quarter of seniors have received shingles vaccinations.
+Unfortunately, only about a quarter of the elderly have received senior vaccinations for shingles.

 Trust Neighborly Home Care

 Neighborly Home Care offers elderly care services in Delaware County that assist with the stress and struggle of your elderly loved one’s healthcare needs.
-Errand services pick up your loved one from their home, and delivers them to their doctor’s appointment or pharmacy.
+Errand services allow your senior loved ones to be picked up from their home, and be delivered to their doctor’s appointment or pharmacy.
+This service makes senior vaccination more accessible.
 The vehicles are equipped for easy entry and exit for seniors with health issues, so your loved one has a comfortable and enjoyable ride.
 Contact Neighborly Home Care to learn more about services and options.

 The families we serve keep saying great things.